Recordings now available

 Leveraging Neuro-Symbolic AI in Digital Manufacturing and Construction

-Dr Lavindra de Silva PhD, Principal Research Associate in Digital Roads, Department of Engineering, University of Cambridge
+Dr Lavindra de Silva, Research Professor and Director, Digital Roads of the Future Initiative, Department of Engineering, University of Cambridge

 -